VocterTeam/mooltipass-docs/README.md

 <img src="./images/user-manual-device-status.jpg" alt="device-status" />

+The device status is displayed on the extension menu bottom right corner.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)